 Note: Funding and training opportunities come in the form of Teaching Assistantships, Research Assistantships, Graduate Assistantships, Fellowships and York Graduate Scholarships.

 York offers a range of awards for students, with more than $10 million in internal recruitment scholarships alone, including:

 - the Elia Scholars Program, York University’s most prestigious graduate award for incoming domestic or international doctoral students ($40,000)

-- Graduate Fellowships for Academic Distinction, scholarships awarded to incoming doctoral or master’s students with high potential for future leadership in international affairs.
-Fellowships include a scholarship (PhD: $15,000; Master’s: $7,000), a research assistantship ($7,000) and all tuition fees ($5,500)
+- Graduate Fellowships for Academic Distinction, scholarships awarded to incoming master’s students with high potential for future leadership in international affairs.
+Fellowships include a scholarship Master’s: $7,000), a Research Assistantship ($7,000) and all tuition fees ($5,500)

-- Chancellor Bennett Master’s and Doctoral Scholarships, supporting exceptional doctoral or master’s students entering a full-time program in the Liberal Arts ($20,000).
-At the doctoral level, the award is renewable for a maximum of four years
+- Chancellor Bennett Master’s Scholarship, supports exceptional master’s students with an A average, entering a full-time program in Liberal Arts ($20,000).

 Full-time students are eligible for further financial assistance: